-For the fiscal year ended January 31, 2021, we had a cash bonus plan, the HealthEquity Executive Bonus Plan for Fiscal Year 2021 (the "2021 Executive Bonus Plan"), for our executive officers, including the named executive officers.
-The compensation committee established each executive officer's target annual cash bonus opportunity and set the formula and corporate and personal performance measures for bonus payments at the beginning of the fiscal year ended January 31, 2021.
-Under the 2021 Executive Bonus Plan, each executive officer's target annual cash bonus opportunity was expressed as a percentage of each individual's base salary.
-The bonus amount funded under the 2021 Executive Bonus Plan was determined based on the achievement of a percentage based on the target performance level taking into account both Company performance and individual and team performance.
-The annual cash bonus that our CEO, Founder and Vice Chairman, CFO, and COO would actually earn under the 2021 Executive Bonus Plan was 75% based on our achievement with respect to certain corporate performance measures for the fiscal year ended January 31, 2021, and 25% based on the achievement of individual and team performance objectives.
-The annual cash bonus that our EVP of Sales would actually earn under the 2021 Executive Bonus Plan was 80% based on our achievement with respect to certain corporate performance measures for the fiscal year ended January 31, 2021 and 20% based on the achievement of individual and team performance objectives.
+For the fiscal year ended January 31, 2022, we had a cash bonus plan, the HealthEquity Executive Bonus Plan for the fiscal year ended January 31, 2022 (the "2022 Executive Bonus Plan"), for our executive officers, including our CEO, Founder and Vice Chairman, CFO, COO, and CSO.
+Our Former CFO agreed to forgo participation in the 2022 Executive Bonus Plan.
+The compensation committee established each executive officer's target annual cash bonus opportunity and set the formula and corporate and personal performance measures for bonus payments at the beginning of the fiscal year ended January 31, 2022.
+Under the 2022 Executive Bonus Plan, each executive officer's target annual cash bonus opportunity was expressed as a percentage of each individual's base salary.
+The bonus amount funded under the 2022 Executive Bonus Plan was determined based on the achievement of a percentage based on the target performance level taking into account both Company performance and individual and team performance.
+The annual cash bonus that our named executive officers would actually earn under the 2022 Executive Bonus Plan was 75% based on our achievement with respect to certain corporate performance measures for the fiscal year ended January 31, 2022, and 25% based on the achievement of individual and team performance objectives.